 Archer Fellows are required to intern 40 hours per week.
 The majority of internships tend to be paid, but some internships will be unpaid, so students should not expect to earn an income in D.C.
 Archer Fellows are prohibited from having an outside job while in D.C.
 Archer activities since a full-time internship and a full academic course load keep Archer Fellows plenty busy.

 The Archer Fellowship Program gives students a sense of direction and the tools necessary to launch their respective careers and enable them to grow both personally and professionally.
 Archer Fellows live together in fully furnished apartments conveniently located near the city’s public transportation.
 Archer Fellows make and maintain social and professional contacts that can help lead to continued internship opportunities and jobs post-graduation.

 Program Cost and Scholarships

 UT Archer Fellows are registered as full-time, in-residence UT students.
-The financial aid that students ordinarily receive will apply to the costs of the semester in D.C.
-Students who wish to use their Texas Tomorrow Funds towards the Archer Fellowship Program will need to take additional steps.
+The financial aid that students ordinarily receive almost always applies to the costs of the semester in D.C.
+Students who wish to use their Texas Guaranteed Tuition Plan (formerly Texas Tomorrow Fund) towards the Archer Fellowship Program will need to take additional steps.
 Please contact the campus coordinator for more information.
 Archer Fellows who receive financial aid will have their financial aid package re-evaluated to take into account the higher cost of living in Washington, D.C.

 Students interested in learning more about the Archer Fellowship Program should join us for an information session.
 Students who need accommodations should contact UT Austin’s Archer Program Coordinator at least five days in advance.